spartypkp/iwanttobeanaiengineer/projectDocumentation.md

    - Added welcome messages tailored to content type and edit mode
    - Included copy-to-clipboard functionality for messages
    - Fixed the "Start Conversation" functionality for improved user experience
+   - Implemented an "edit message" feature, allowing users to modify their previous messages and resubmit the conversation flow.

 4. **Content Management**
    - Created a comprehensive sidebar for content selection and preview